frg/notebook-home/maintenance.md

 ## Bathroom
 * If the sink has a push-to-open drain, make sure to occasionally close and open repeatedly a few times.
 Over time, especially in areas with a hard water, the lime in the water will accumulate against the mechanism and jam it up.
 Unjamming the mechanism is a frustrating task
 * Be aware of any warping or expanding of any wooden furniture in a bathroom.
 Over time due to the moisture within a room of this kind it is expected that wood would degrade over time.
 However, depending on the wooden item this can be delayed years into its lifetime
-* Be aware of any cracks formed over time within the shower floor.
+* Be aware of any cracks formed over time within the shower floor, between the tiles.
 Hairline cracks often take months until serious damage is caused, left unchecked this can become a real headache.
 Depending on the existing sealing, re-grouting or re-sealing would solve this issue

+## Dryer
+* Before each cycle the lint filter usually found around the rim of the dryer door needs to be cleaned.
+Starting the cycle without cleaning this filter will result in the load stopping prematurely due to the clogged filter or ending with a wet load
+* Depending on the usage of the dryer, the larger filter needs to be cleaned at regular intervals.
+The length of the interval can be determined by occationally checking the filter without cleaning it until it seems sufficiently full.
+This filter can usually be found at the bottom of the dryer behind a large opening